Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 (1898 - 1939)

 St Barnabas' Home for Girls was presented to the Society in March 1898, by Miss Whitshaw and Miss Lambert.
 The building had been recently decorated, and was well-equipped with all the modern conveniences of the time.
-The children from the small home in Stockport were transferred St Barnabas' later in the year.
+The children from the small home in Stockport that was closed because of a lack of funds were transferred to St Barnabas' later in the year.

-The Rev C. Hylton Stewart, Vicar of New Brighton and chairman of the Home's Committee, formally opened the Home on November 8th 1898.
-The ceremony was attended by the Lady Superintendent, Miss Evans, the Honorary Secretary, Miss Helen Marshall, and the matron, Miss Humble.
+The Revd C Hylton Stewart, Vicar of New Brighton and chairman of the Home's Committee, formally opened the Home on 8 November 1898.
+The ceremony was attended by the Lady Superintendent, Miss Evans, the Honorary Secretary, Miss Helen Marshall, and the Matron, Miss Humble.

-The girls of St Barnabas’ were evacuated to Taporley in 1939, causing the Home to close.
+After building alterations in 1931 St Barnabas' was thought to be the most up-to-date home in the Northern Province.
+The girls of St Barnabas' were evacuated to Tarporley in 1939, causing the Home to close.
+They later moved to Ashbourne, Derbyshire.